MichaelHDesigns/erebor/docs.md

 #### /request_funds/

 POST:
-  - recipient (can be a valid email address or username)
+  - recipient (can be a valid email address, username, or or E164 format phone number)
   - email_address (the email address of the sender)
   - currency
   - amount